zack6243/Elk-Stack-Project/ConfigurationWriteUp.md

 **5. Configure The Elk Server Using The Elk Server Playbook**

-Playbook: install-elk.yml
+Playbook: elk-ansible.yml

-_Command: ansible-playbook install-elk.yml_
+_Command: ansible-playbook elk-ansible.yml_

 **6. Verify That The Elk Container Is Running**